TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Color/Index.rst

 Color
 =====

-..  versionadded:: 12.0
-    The TCA type :php:`color` has been introduced.
-It replaces the :php:`renderType=colorpicker` of TCA type :php:`input`.
-See
-    :ref:`columns-color-migration`.

 ..  versionadded:: 13.0
     When using the `color` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.